mach-composer/mach-composer-cli/docs/src/topics/deployment/overview.md

 ## Stage 1: Pushing a component to the component artifact repository

-MACH composer is primarily used to deploy components in an individual site, and provide it with the right context (settings, endpoints, etc).
+MACH composer is primarily used to deploy components in an individual site, and provide it with the right context (settings, endpoints, etc.).

 Components themselves are responsible for publishing their own artifacts into an artifact repository (which can be a simple S3 bucket).
 And usually that is